collinlunn/RobustTemplate/README.md

 ### Robust Template Project
-This documenbt contains notes regarding the use of this template project.
+This document contains notes regarding the use of this template project.

 ### How to publish
-Run RobustTemplate/Content.Packaging/Program.cs to create the project zip files in RobustTemplate/release
+Run ./Content.Packaging/Program.cs to create the project zip files in ./release.
+May need altered parameters to build all platforms.

 ### Common development errors
 If it mysteriously breaks, run the following shell command from RobustTemplate: